 Pathway snow clearing

-Of the 1000 km of city-wide pathways, The City has approval to clear snow from approximately 500 km.
+Of the over 1000 km of city-wide pathways, The City has approval to clear snow from approximately 500 km.
 Approved pathways are cleared within 24 hours of a snowfall ending.

-Pathways and sidewalks cleared of snow
+Pathways, Bikeways and Walkways cleared of snow

 Pathways and sidewalks in East Village, St. Patrick's Island and along the Riverwalk are cleared by the Calgary Municipal Land Corporation.
 Please submit clearing requests to CMLC directly by email or by calling 403-718-0300.